 3/4 cup unsweetened cocoa powder (I like Scharffen Berger)

-6 tablespoons sweet Irish butter, cut into cubes
+6 Tbsp sweet Irish butter, cut into cubes

 3/4 cup white chocolate (make sure it's cocoa butter white chocolate), chopped